© Zak Keith, 2009

 Meucci finally decided to sue Bell, charging him with fraud in the Supreme Court.
 The case looked rather promising for Meucci, but unfortunately, before any proceedings could begin, Meucci died on October 18, 1889.

 In 2001, the United States Congress took the extraordinary decision of doing justice to Meucci, passing a resolution officially according recognition to Meucci as the real inventor of the telephone, stating that “if Meucci had been able to pay the caveat after 1874, no patent could have been issued to Bell.”
 The US Congress further stated that given all the facts of the patent disputes between Gray and Bell, under no terms should Alexander Graham Bell have been awarded the patent for the telephone by the United States Patent and Trademark Office in 1876.
 Alexander Graham Bell was posthumously stripped of his dubious honor as the inventor of the telephone.

-In effect, the Congressional resolution served only as a declaration and did not technically annul or modify the patent which Bell received in 1876.
+In effect, the Congressional resolution served only as a declaration and did not technically annul or modify the patent received by Bell in 1876.
 The resolution was also subsequently followed by another legislative declaration upholding Bell’s priority and his status as the inventor (patent holder) of the telephone.

 Credit where credit is due:

-Both Antonio Meucci and Elisha Gray should be credited with successfully inventing telephones in the United States before Alexander Graham Bell did so in 1876.
+Both Antonio Meucci and Elisha Gray should be credited with successfully inventing telephones in the United States before Alexander Graham Bell “invented” it in 1876.
 Others who performed pioneering experimental work with electrical voice transmissions over wires included Thomas Edison, Innocenzo Manzetti, Charles Bourseul and Johann Philipp Reis.
-The telephone as we know it today, is largely based on improvements made by Thomas Edison on the original design—which was not Bell’s but Meucci’s.
+The telephone, as we know it today, is largely based on improvements made by Thomas Edison on the original design—which was not Bell’s but Meucci’s.